ASL/English Interpreting I Proficiency Certificate

 Number of Jobs in the Region

-10-year Job Outlook in the Region for ASL/English Interpreters
+10-year Job Outlook in the Region for Interpreters and Translators

 Assist in the communication efforts among Deaf and nondeaf individuals in almost any setting.
 Adapt and be flexible to different situations where you are working with individuals with diverse communication needs.